facelessuser/pyspelling/docs/src/markdown/filters.md

         super(HtmlFilter, self).__init__(options, default_encoding)
 ```

 After that, there are four functions that are exposed for overrides.
-The fist is `header_check`. `header_check` recieves the first 1024 characters of the file via `content` that can be scanned for an encoding header.
+The fist is `header_check`. `header_check` receives the first 1024 characters of the file via `content` that can be scanned for an encoding header.
 A string with the encoding name should be returned or `None` if a valid encoding header cannot be found.

 ```py3
     def header_check(self, content):